gopheracademy/gopheracademy-web/content/advent-2018/observability-in-the-kitchen.md

 }
 ```

-The `Collect` method fetches all the data you need from the application instance and send the metrics back to the client library.
+The `Collect` method fetches all the data you need from the application instance and sends the metrics back to the client library.
 Prometheus client libraries offer four core metric types (counters, gauges, histograms, summaries) but only the gauge is needed for this exporter since the metric needs to represent a value that can either go up or down.
 These metrics will then be returned by the scrape of the `/metrics` endpoint.

 Exporters don't need to constantly track the value of their metrics internally.
 Instead, all they need to do is provide the current value whenever they are accessed by the Prometheus server.
 This means that our code doesn't need to create (and update) a metric variable.
 Instead, each time our `Collect` method is called, it will create a throwaway constant metric holding the current value.
 It turns out that the Prometheus client library provides a method to precisely create such a constant metric: [MustNewConstMetric](https://github.com/prometheus/client_golang/blob/master/prometheus/value.go).